rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 # We choose July 15th "arbitrarily" (the toy data has a heatwave added in the summer).

 heatmap(july_day'; colormap = :balance, colorrange = (-15, 15),
-        axis = (title = "Temperature anomaly, 2024-07-15 (°C)"))
+        axis = (title = "Temperature anomaly, 2024-07-15 (°C)",))
 ````

 ---

+TODO: Rework question 2
-## Question 2: How do our weather stations compare to the global mean?
+## Question 2: How do weather stations compare to the global mean?

 Now we want to demonstrate working with DimStacks whose layers have some different dimensions.
-Remember that the layers in a stack must share some or all dimensions.
+We generate data from weather stations whose coordinates do not align on the

 ````@example dimensionaldata_tutorial
 # Data generation: